 Continue reading “Restart interrupted FileMaker Cloud deployment”

 Although setting up your AWS account and creating a new FileMaker Cloud instance is a fairly easy process, it does have dozens of steps, and a few places where you could easily take a wrong turn.
 On this post we’ll go through each step in the configuration of your Amazon AWS account and requesting your first server.

-Continue reading Step-by-step for FileMaker Cloud
+Continue reading “Step-by-step for FileMaker Cloud”

 Intro: SSL Basics

 SSL certificates are a very common way to secure client/server network connections, and the FileMaker platform has made use of them for many years.
-With version 15 however, FileMaker has made a number of security changes, in handling SSL and certificates, on both the server and the clients.
+Starting with version 15 however, FileMaker introduced a number of security changes, in handling SSL and certificates, on both the server and the clients.
 But where do they come into play, and how might this affect your deployments?